Jbleezy/BO1-Reimagined/README.md

 * 4 round and 5 round special rounds will happen more equally now
 * Max health: 1 million
 * Fixed a bug that caused ceiling spawns to be able to be disabled
-* Fixed a bug that caused spawning risers to collide with players at their initial spawn locations
+* Fixed a bug that caused spawning zombies to be able to collide with players when they were still invisible to the player
 * Zombies can now gib when damaged from the Bowie Knife or Sickle
 * Fixed certain zombie swipes that damaged players at incorrect times